Alluxio/alluxio/docs/en/compute/Spark.md

 If Spark is set up by the instructions in [Alluxio with HA](#customize-alluxio-user-properties-for-all-spark-jobs), you can write URIs using the "`alluxio://`" scheme without specifying an Alluxio master in the authority.
-This is because in HA mode, the address of primary Alluxio master will be served by the configured Zookeeper service rather than a user-specified hostname derived from the URI.
+This is because in HA mode, the address of leader Alluxio master will be served by the configured Zookeeper service rather than a user-specified hostname derived from the URI.

 ```scala